laflechejonathan/distribution-spec/spec.md

 #### Legacy Docker support error codes

-The client MAY encounter error codes targeting Docker schema1 manifests, such as `TAG_INVALID`, or `MANIFEST_UNVERIFIED`.
+The client MAY encounter error codes targeting Docker schema1 s, such as `TAG_INVALID`, or `MANIFEST_UNVERIFIED`.
 These error codes are OPTIONAL and clients SHOULD NOT depend on them.

 ### Definitions